Byway (United Kingdom): Byway open to all traffic

 In England & Wales, a byway open to all traffic (BOAT) is a highway over which the public have a right of way for vehicular and all other kinds of traffic but which is used by the public mainly for the purposes for which footpaths and bridleways are used (i.e. walking, cycling or horse riding (United Kingdom Road Traffic Regulation Act 1984, section 15(9)(c), as amended by Road Traffic (Temporary Restrictions) Act 1991, Schedule 1).
 Byways account for less than 2% of England's unsurfaced rights of way network, the remainder being footpaths and bridleways.

 A byway open to all traffic is sometimes waymarked using a red arrow on a metal or plastic disc or by red paint dots on posts and trees.

-Byways can be found using the Council definitive map or a third party mapping software such as SmartTrail by All Terrain Uk.
+Byways can be found using the Council definitive map or a third party mapping software such as SmartTrail by All Terrain UK.
+Currently BOATs total over 10,000 separate routes making up over 3,200 route miles in total.